harmittaa/imandst-hackathon-ventilator-docs/README.md

 ### What to expect

-Based on interviews with experts and makers we have compiled the following bullet point list on what to expect.
+Based on interviews with experts and makers we have compiled the following bullet point list on what to expect:

 1. **Don’t expect to get your devices into medical institutions** **yet**, the current regulations do not allow this.
-Should the pandemic get much worse, the likelihood of the government laxing the regulations is a possibility.
+Should the pandemic get much worse, there is possibility of the government laxing the regulations.
 Current interviews with hospitals have shown that hospitals are not willing to use last resort ventilators at this time.
 2. **Don’t expect to get your device certified**.
 The process is long, often taking years.
 This document is aimed for those building last resort ventilators to be used when no other alternative is available.
 3. **Don’t expect to receive cooperation from the hospitals**.
 At the time of writing this, the hospitals in Mexico are still able to manage.
 They will likely not provide you with information regarding their current situation with ventilators or information about what kind of a ventilator should be built.
 4. **Your device might kill someone**.
 If the device is not properly calibrated or malfunctions it might lead to serious injury or the death of a patient.
 5. **Consider building Class I medical devices**.
-There is a currently a shortage of not only ventilators but for example face shields.
+There is a currently a shortage of not only ventilators but, for example, face shields.
 Building a face shield is a much more simple task and is not going to kill anyone in case of a malfunction.

 ## Regulatory considerations